Francis Bellamy: Pledge of Allegiance

 His original Pledge read as follows:

 The recital was accompanied with a salute to the flag known as the Bellamy salute, described in detail by Bellamy.
-During World War II, the salute was replaced with a hand-over-heart gesture because the original form involved stretching the arm out towards the flag in a manner that resembled the later Nazi salute.
+During World War II, the salute was replaced with a hand-over-heart gesture because the original form involved stretching the arm out towards the flag in a manner identical to the later Nazi salute.
 (For a history of the pledge, see Pledge of Allegiance).

 In 1954, in response to the perceived threat of secular Communism, President Eisenhower encouraged Congress to add the words "under God," creating the 31-word pledge that is recited today.

-Bellamy described his thoughts as crafted the language of the pledge:
+Bellamy described his thoughts as he crafted the language of the pledge:

 Bellamy "viewed his Pledge as an 'inoculation' that would protect immigrants and native-born but insufficiently patriotic Americans from the 'virus' of radicalism and subversion."

+In February 2022, Barry Popik tweeted a May 1892 newspaper report from Hays, Kansas, of a school flag-raising on 30 April accompanied by an almost identical pledge.
+An alternative theory is that the pledge was submitted to an 1890 patriotic competition in The Youth's Companion by a 13-year-old Kansas schoolboy, coincidentally named Frank E. Bellamy.
+Based on the inconsistency of the facts, some favor Frank E. Bellamy rather than Francis Bellamy as the originator.